 Scope Change Control

-The process of ensuring that all modifications to the scope of the project are consciously evaluated and their implications to the project plan are considered in making a decision to make the change, postpone it or reject it.
+The process of ensuring that all modifications to the scope of the project are consciously evaluated and their implications to the project plan are considered in making a decision change, postpone or reject any or all modifications.

 Scope Change Management